felipebravom/EmoInt/README.md

 Each input file must have the following format: id[tab]tweet[tab]emotion[tab]score.
 The script will complain in case of receiving a file with wrong format.

 ## 2. Weka Baseline System
-We have implemented a [WEKA](http://www.cs.waikato.ac.nz/~ml/weka/) package called [AffectiveTweets](https://github.com/felipebravom/AffectiveTweets) to be used as baseline system.
+We have implemented a [WEKA](http://www.cs.waikato.ac.nz/~ml/weka/) package called [AffectiveTweets](https://github.com/felipebravom/AffectiveTweets) to be used as a baseline system.
+The package allows calculating multiple features from a tweet.
 Installation instructions are given in the project's [webpage](https://github.com/felipebravom/AffectiveTweets).

 We have also implemented the *tweets_to_arff.py* script for converting the given data into [arff](http://weka.wikispaces.com/ARFF) format, and the *fix_weka_output.py* script for converting weka predictions into the official format.